-For other deals on Windows 8 tablets with Intel, click the "Read More" button!
+For other deals that include a Lenovo IdeaPad Y560p Gaming Laptop and more, click the "Read More" button!

 Lenovo expanded its position as the No. 1 PC supplier in the world

 The good times keep rolling for Lenovo, the company that continues to defy the odds with record growth.
 This time, Lenovo posted revenue of $38.7 billion for its full fiscal year, up 14 percent compared to a year ago and the highest it's ever been.
 In fact, Lenovo broke records all around, including pre-tax income of $1.01 billion, up 27 percent year-over-year and record full year earnings of $817 million, up 29 percent.